chahatmandviwala-alt/Metastream/README.md

 ```

-Alternatively run locally in default browser (on Linux):
+Alternatively autorun in the default browser (on Linux):

 ```bash
 ./Metastream.sh
 ```

-Alternatively run locally in default browser (on Windows):
+Alternatively autorun in the default browser (on Windows):

 ```bash
 ./Metastream.bat